 The resulting random order of letters constitutes the randomized alphabet, which is to be used in the same manner as the conventional alphabet in determining the order of all candidates in all elections.
 For example, if two candidates with the surnames Campbell and Carlson are running for the same office, their order on the ballot will depend on the order in which the letter M and R were drawn in the randomized alphabet drawing.
 The drawing shall be open to the public.
 A drawing will take place for each election date.
-The date of the drawing for the Presidential Primary Election will be March 17, 2016, 11:00 a.m.
+The date of the drawing for the Statewide Direct Primary Election will be March 15, 2018, 11:00 a.m.

-If the office is to be voted upon wholly within, but not throughout, one county, such as Member of the Orange County Board of Supervisors, Member of the Orange County Board of Education, and Member of the County Central Committee (except the Green Party), the names shall appear according to the randomized alphabet. § 13111(f)
+If the office is to be voted upon wholly within, but not throughout, one county, such as Member of the Orange County Board of Supervisors and Member of the Orange County Board of Education, the names shall appear according to the randomized alphabet. § 13111(f)